yogeshhk/TeachingDataScience/README.md

 * Run make bat for the course you need.
 Inside, its just a texify command, so you can modify it as per your OS.
 * You can compile individual "Main_Workshop/Seminar_<course>_CheatSheet/Presentation.tex" also using your LaTeX system.
 * Instead of these given driver files, you can have your own main files and include just the *content.tex files.

+## Notes
+### Languages for Deep Learning
+* Python +: lots of ML/DL libraries (ecosystem), easy to learn/prototype
+* Python -: not fast, not safe, C/C++ inside, not typed
+* Julia +: Speed of C, usable like Python, Stats like R, string processing like Perl
+* Julia -: no direct support for Tensorflow but has SciML
+* Swift +: backed by Apple/Google, High to low level, very hackable, directly on LLVM (low level virtual machine)
+* Swift -: swift for Tensorflow still under development

 ## References to be used for updating the Training Material
 * Representation Learning - Yoshua Bengio https://www.youtube.com/watch?v=O6itYc2nnnM